-(Main reference: section 23I of the Act: clause 37 of the Draft Bill)
+(Main reference: section 23I of the Act: clause 38)

-The 2017 draft TLAB proposes, that the rules prohibiting the deduction on of tainted intellectual property will no longer apply where the net income of a controlled foreign company (CFC) is in deemed to be zero as a result of the application of the controlled foreign company high tax exemption.
+The 2017 draft TLAB proposes, that the rules prohibiting the deduction on of tainted intellectual property will no longer apply where the net income of a controlled foreign company (CFC) is in deemed to be zero as a result of the application of the controlled foreign company comparable taxed exemption.

-Comment: The proposed exclusion replicates the wording of the CFC high tax exemption in section 9D.
+Comment: The proposed exclusion replicates the wording of the CFC comparable taxed exemption in section 9D.
 However, it does not replicate the wording as to how foreign tax payable is to be determined.

-Response: Noted.
-The alignment of the provisions of the CFC high tax exemption under section 9D and the proposed amendment with respect to how the foreign tax payable must be determined will be considered.
+Response: Accepted.
+The provisions of the CFC comparable taxed exemption under section 9D and the proposed amendment with respect to how the foreign tax payable must be determined will be aligned as far as possible.